bmyerz0/triton-cpu-emulation/README.md

 You can look at the  [static notebooks from within Github](https://github.com/bmyerz0/triton-cpu-emulation/tree/main/notebooks).

+# General tips

+GitHub Codespaces uses free tier time on Azure.
+When you are not using the Codespace, go to [Github Codespaces](https://github.com/codespaces) and stop it.

 # Current limitations of the Codespace

 ## Runs in Triton interpreter